zjsxwc/makeflow-erp/README.md

 ##### ENGLISH

-Makeflow is a ERP/OA system framework based on symfony 4 project.
+Makeflow is an ERP/OA system framework based on symfony 4 project.

 Makeflow is inspired by the GNU tool `make`, and now we introduce the idea to the ERP/OA system where workflow is heavily used, the weakness of workflow is that it cannot handle the situation well when multiple unordered sibling place appears.

-And i found the idea of `makefile` is perfectly suit the situation, So I started this project.
+And I found the idea of `makefile` is perfectly suit the situation, So I started this project.